 Welcome to my website.
 I am a Relational Integrative Therapist in advanced training at Scarborough Counselling and Psychotherapy Training Institute (SCPTI).
 I have been working with clients in the charitable sector and in private practice for three years.

-I currently have sessions available on Tuesday afternoons at St. Gabriel’s Parish Centre in Heaton: see on map.
+I currently have sessions available on Tuesday afternoons And Thursday and Friday evenings at St. Gabriel’s Parish Centre in Heaton: see on map.
 I may have other times available, please ask.

 It is really important to find a therapist you feel you can have a good working relationship with.
 I offer a free initial meeting of up to 50 minutes so you can get an idea of what it would be like for us to work together.
 I will work with you to build a trusting relationship that allows us to explore together whatever brings you to therapy.